FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 - `http://localhost:3000/` to the Authorized request origin URLs.
 - `http://localhost:3000/logout` to the Logout URL.

-Make sure that `PKCE` is set to `Required.` Your application should look like this.
+Make sure that `PKCE` is set to `Required.` Proof Key for Code Exchange (PKCE) was originally intended for public clients like native mobile or desktop apps that couldn’t safely store a client secret.
+Now it is recommended even on confidential clients like web apps where the Client Secret is under secure control to protect against authorization code injection attacks.
+Your application should look like this:

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-create-application.png" alt="Configuring the application URLs in FusionAuth." class="img-fluid" figure=false %}